gkowalik/Collaboration_and_Competition/Report.md

 Other changes to source DDPG (same as in project 2):

-1. I have added epsilon parameter to reduce noise by some multipler (0.997) each episode.
-I have also reduced initial sigma to sigma=0.18
+1. I have added epsilon parameter to reduce noise by some multipler (0.9997) each episode.
+I have also increased initial sigma to sigma=0.3 as i observed that higher noise is needed to explore
 2. Instead of training every episode i have parametrized how often and how many times training happen.
 3. Number of units in neural networks for agents and critics: fc1_units=400, fc2_units=300
-4. I have tuned hyperaparemeters, most significant changes are increase on batch size and reducing gamma
+4. I have tuned hyperaparemeters, mostly reducing batch size and increasing tau:

 Final parameters, along with other hyperparameters: